UnitaryLabs/dryai-mcp-server/README.md

 <img width="889" alt="image" src="https://github.com/user-attachments/assets/5ecc2bde-61e6-491b-8858-ce2f5e8a8eb8" />

-## Steps to Configure a Smartspace
+## Steps to Configure a Smartspace for MCP

-1. Open the settings for the smartspace which you want to connect.
+1. Open the settings for the smartspace that you want to connect.
 Click the "Chat" tab and show More Options
 <img width="1029" alt="image" src="https://github.com/user-attachments/assets/dfa4c2c0-d1ac-495f-b2a0-50995b3c2df7" />

-2. Click the toggle to enable MCP on teh smartspace and provide a description that will let Claude know when you want to send questions to this smartspace.
+2. Click the toggle to enable MCP on the smartspace and provide a description that will let Claude know when you want to send questions to this smartspace.

-## Steps to build your MCP Server and connect to Claude Desktop
+## Steps to connect Dry to Claude Desktop

 1. Install Node.js (v18.x or later)
    Download from: https://nodejs.org/